flier/rust-hyperscan/README.md

 `rust-hyperscan` uses the latest version of the API by default, providing new features such as `Literal`.

-If you want to work with Hyperscan v4.x, you can disable `v5` feature at compile time.
+If you want to work with Hyperscan v4.x, you can disable the `v5` feature at compile time:

 ```toml
 [dependencies.hyperscan]